 Discover a plethora of popular wheelchair-accessible experiences in Tasmania.
 Hobart’s Royal Tasmanian Botanical Gardens has pram-friendly and accessible paths, and offers a one-hour guided tour with a buggy.
 The Cascades Female Factory Historic Site in Hobart and Port Arthur Historic Site on Turrakana / Tasman Peninsula have wheelchair accessibility for most of the attractions on site; check with visitor services staff on arrival.
 In the north, Beaconsfield Mine and Heritage Site has good access throughout and viewing platforms.

 Most art galleries and museums provide equal access to visitors, including the Queen Victoria Museum and Art Gallery in Launceston, and the Tasmanian Museum and Art Gallery, Mawson’s Huts Replica Museum and Maritime Museum in Hobart.
-Also in Hobart, most of Mona is accessible, and there’s a wheelchair-accessible bus, accessible parking and a lift in the main building.
-However, access from the ferry pier, along 99 steps, isn’t suitable for wheelchairs or prams.
+Also in Hobart, most of Mona is accessible, and there’s a wheelchair-accessible bus, accessible parking and a lift in the main building, along with an accessible tunnel entry if arriving via ferry.

 For wildlife encounters, head to beauty point where Seahorse World has no stairs and Platypus House has ramps throughout.
 The Salmon Ponds and hatchery at Plenty is a level site and has platforms available to fish for trout; phone ahead to check availability.
 Encounter Tasmanian devils feasting at Devils@Cradle in Cradle Mountain; there are ramps and the staff are happy to help.
 Bonorong Wildlife Sanctuary near Hobart offers free entry to people who use wheelchairs.
 The top half of the property is accessible, however where the gradient changes some assistance may be required.